 Legal separation is a family court order that spells out the rights and duties of a couple while they are still married but living apart.
 These rights and duties may include financial obligations, child support, custody, and other marital issues.

 Unlike some other states, South Carolina’s family courts do not recognize “legal separation.”
 In South Carolina, a couple is either married or they are not regardless of whether the couple is physically living together.

 Is a “Temporary Order” Considered a Legal Separation in South Carolina?

 No. In many cases, a couple may not see eye-to-eye on these decisions especially when they first separate.
 For these reasons, either spouse may seek “temporary relief” from South Carolina’s family courts while the divorce lawsuit is ongoing.
-If a spouse seeks temporary relief, he family court conducts a hearing that is referred to as a “temporary hearing” after which the court issues a “temporary order.”
-At a temporary hearing, the family court is not trying to decide who is right or wrong or who wins or losses.
+If a spouse seeks temporary relief, the family court conducts a hearing that is referred to as a “temporary hearing” after which the court issues a “temporary order.”
+At a temporary hearing, the family court is not trying to decide who is right or wrong or who wins or loses.
 Instead, the family court’s primary goal is to maintain the status quo between the parties during the divorce case concerning financial issues, issues regarding children, and other issues surrounding the couple’s separation.
 For detailed information, please read our article about Temporary Relief in South Carolina.

 Can I Date While I Am Separated in South Carolina?

 There is no law that specifically states that you may not date another person while you are separated.
 However, if you date before you are divorced, then you run the risk of being accused of adultery (having sex with someone other than your spouse) even if you aren’t sleeping with anyone.
 In South Carolina, adultery is considered to be “marital misconduct” and can negatively affect your divorce in many ways including: